Montreal Coronavirus Information

 Find out more here:

-If you are staying in Montreal for a longer period of time you might still enjoy some of these attractions after they are open again.
-Here is the list of Montreal’s main iconic attractions and their official websites with the latest updates.
+Here is the list of Montreal’s iconic attractions and their official websites with the latest updates:

 - Notre-Dame Basilica of Montreal